In this section:

-- If you have existing Eclipse CDT, Wind River Workbench, or ARM DS-5 projects, simply configure your existing projects for use with C++test.
+- For existing Eclipse CDT, Wind River Workbench, or ARM DS-5 projects, simply configure your existing projects for use with C++test.
 Proceed to step 2.

-cpptestscanutility to collect information from the build process, then have C++test automatically create a project based on the collected information.
+cpptestscanutility to collect information from the build process, then import the information to create a project based.
 Projects can be created from the command line or using a GUI wizard.
+C++test also supports importing the CMake compile commands JSON file to create projects.
 For details, see Creating a Project Using an Existing Build System

-- If you want to import existing Visual Studio 6.0 projects, use the procedure described in Importing an Existing Visual Studio 6.0 Project
+- To import existing Visual Studio 6.0 projects, use the procedure described in Importing an Existing Visual Studio 6.0 Project

-- If you want to import existing Wind River Tornado projects, use the procedure described in Importing an Existing Wind River Tornado Project.
+- To import existing Wind River Tornado projects, use the procedure described in Importing an Existing Wind River Tornado Project.

 - Configuring build settings within the C++test project options.

 - This is required for all C++test projects—including existing Eclipse CDT, Wind River Workbench, and ARM DS-5 projects that you want to test with C++test.

 - See Configuring Project and File Options.